 Requires Pharmacy Data?

 The total number of concurrent medications summed across the patients from the denominator.
 For each patient, the number of concurrent medications is defined as the maximum number of concurrent medications in use on any day during the study period.
 The fill date and days of supply should be used to calculate the days of medication use.
 Overlapping days of the same medication should be credited by shifting the start date of the subsequent prescription to the day after the previous prescription was completed.
 Medications of the same generic name and different dosage strength should be considered the same medication.
 Only prescription medications with at least 30 days of supply should be included.

 The number of patients aged 65 years or older who filled any prescription by a given primary care physician during the study period.

-All patients aged 65 years or older who filled any prescription during the study period.
+All patients aged 65 years or older seen by a primary care clinician who filled any prescription during the study period, regardless of the prescriber.